 In 2011, as a recipient of the United Arts Council of Greater Greensboro Artist Grant, she released a recording of piano works by the Chilean composer Pedro Humberto Allende, and was also featured in the documentary film “En Busca del Piano Perdido (2012).”

 Born in Seoul, South Korea and raised in Santiago, Chile, Dr. Federle holds a Bachelor’s Degree with High Distinction in piano performance from Indiana University South Bend, a Master’s Degree with Distinction and a Graduate Performance Diploma in piano performance from Longy School of Music in Boston, and a Doctoral of Musical Arts from the University of North Carolina at Greensboro.
 Her piano teachers include Andrew Willis, Alexander Toradze, Alexander Korsantia, Eileen Hutchins, and Sally Pinkas.

-Dr. Federle has served on the faculties of Winston Salem State University, Lenoir-Rhyne University, and UNC School of the Arts.
+Dr. Federle has served on the faculties of Winston Salem State University, Lenoir-Rhyne University, St. Mary’s Music Academy, and UNC School of the Arts.
 In addition to teaching at Salem College, she is a faculty at Wake Forest University and also maintains a large and thriving piano studio in Winston Salem, North Carolina.